solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

     ![The output is displayed and the job execution arrow is highlighted.](media/notebook-expand-spark-job-execution.png "Expand job execution")

     > The job execution shows the jobs, stages, and tasks that Spark ran when the cell was executed.
-This view is important to understand the duration and other performance characteristics that are important if the notebook will be used repeatedly.
+This view shows duration and other performance characteristics that are important to consider if the notebook will be used repeatedly.

 14. Notice the **Tasks** column shows the first job with 8 tasks then adjusts to 5 for tasks per job which is suitable for this small cluster and dataset.
 When running the same code with a larger dataset, the Adaptive Query Execution feature of Spark 3.0 can modify the query plan to be more efficient.
 In addition, you can enable autoscaling on your Apache Spark pool so it can automatically grow when the workload on the Spark pool increases.